culturing/poems/Poems/The Choir.md

 Rise fair song and banish woe
 For we must fear the foreman’s blow
 For though our fathers built with stone
-We build the world again each morn,
+We build the world anew each morn,

 And tremble in the shade of steel,
 And ache for poison salesmen sell,